Anunth-R/Fast-Robots/lab_5.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1jN3yShu2qo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # PID Controller
 One of the most distinct features of the P controller is the large overshoot.
 This could cause crashes at higher speeds.
 To compensate for this, I added a derivative term which will act as a damper to reduce that overshoot.
 This term corresponds to the velocity of the robot estimated from successive distance measurements multiplied by a weighting factor kd.
+Note that computing the derivative in this way prevents "derivative kick" which would happen if the derivative was computed directly on the error.
 I also added a very small integral term to remove any small steady state errors in my controller.
 This term estimates the integral of the errror by adding each new error to a Riemann sum and multiplying it by a weighting factor ki.

 ![pid_control_function](https://github.com/user-attachments/assets/4a1628bf-3bd6-49c4-97bb-6ad15453426f)